mscastillo/GRNVBEM/README.md

 AR1MA1 - VBEM method for reverse engineering GRNs from pseudo-time series data
 ====

-This repository includes the scripts to perform Gene Regulatory Network (GRN) inference from pseudo-time series data using a *first-order autoregressive moving average* (AR1MA1) model within a variational Bayesian Expectation-Maximization (VBEM) framework.
+This repository includes the scripts to perform Gene Regulatory Network (GRN) inference from time series or pseudo-time series data using a *first-order autoregressive moving average* (AR1MA1) model within a variational Bayesian Expectation-Maximization (VBEM) framework.

 # Quick guide

-1. Download/clone the repository.
+1. Download/clone this repository repository.
 1. Set up your input data as in [here](https://github.com/mscastillo/GRNVBEM/blob/master/mESC/mESC.csv), with genes as rows and samples (pseudo-temporally sorted) as columns.
-The table sould be in Comma Separated Values (CSV) format, with a header (sample IDs) and column names (gene IDs).
+The table sould be in Comma Separated Values (CSV) format, with a header (sample IDs) and column names (gene or proteins IDs).
-1. Open the main script (`INFERENCE.m`) and run it ( <kbd>F5</kbd> ) in Matlab.
+1. Open the main script (`INFERENCE.m`) in Matlab and run it ( <kbd>F5</kbd> ).
-1. Use the dialog box to pick up the input file.
+1. Use the dialog box to pick up the input CSV file.
-1. Inference progress is shown in the command window.
+1. The inference process will start automatically and the progression will be shown in the command window.
-1. The results will be saved in Simple Interaction File (SIF) format with suffix *__AR1MA1_GRN_inference.txt*.
-The output file includes a header and the next columns: (*i*) Parent node, (*ii*) interaction type ("-|" inhibition and "->" a activation), (*iii*) child node, (*iv*) the interaction weight, (*v*) the posterior probability and (*vi*) a score computed as the product of the posterior probability by the weight (normalized to the maximum).
+1. The results are saved in Simple Interaction File (SIF) extended format, with suffix *__AR1MA1_GRN_inference.txt*.
+The output file includes a header and the next columns: (*i*) Parent node, (*ii*) interaction type ("-|" inhibition and "->" a activation), (*iii*) child node, (*iv*) the interaction weight, (*v*) the posterior probability and (*vi*) a score computed as the product of the posterior probability and the weight (normalized to the maximum).

 # Implementation